Nassau County, Long Island Consumer Services Attorneys

 Consumer Services is the division of Roman & Piccinnini, PLLC that provides effective, caring legal assistance to our clients as they make their way through financial matters, not only by helping them to obtaining mortgages and other loans, but by providing them with protection against debt collection harassment and credit card lawsuits.
 If you are distressed because you are being bullied by large, powerful companies that seem intent on taking your money and your sanity, Roman & Piccinnini is the law practice to come to.

 We pride ourselves on tailoring our plans to your unique situation and taking as much of the stress you are experiencing off your shoulders as we possibly can.
-We are aware of the financial and emotional turmoil such matters can cause you and your family and are determined to help level the playing field between you and the companies that are making your life miserable.
+We are aware of the financial and emotional turmoil such matters, including foreclosure, can cause you and your family and are determined to help level the playing field between you and the companies that are making your life miserable.

 Though you probably feel very vulnerable when being harassed by debt collectors, it should calm you to know that you have legal rights in such situations and that our knowledgeable attorneys are able to help you negotiate, and, if necessary, litigate to preserve those rights.